winton/stasis/README.md

 Stasis
 ======

-Stasis is not your typical static site generator.
-Access your database.
-Pull data from an API.
-Render to any number of dynamic paths.
-Get crazy.
+Stasis is not your typical static site generator:

+* Execute any Ruby code before each template is rendered
+* Use cron (or any Ruby code) to regenerate pieces of your site
+* Render to any number of dynamic paths

 Install
 -------